Moving to Severna Park, MD: Everything You'll Love About Living in Severna Park

 Originally named Boone, the location was a stop along the Baltimore & Annapolis Railroad.
 This tradition continues into the present day with the B&A Trail, a paved 13-mile community trail that connects Severna Park with Glen Burnie, Maryland.

 With close ties to Annapolis to the south, Severna Park is considered a prime spot to live for people commuting to the bigger cities.
 Before investing in Severna Park real estate, potential homebuyers need to familiarize themselves with the area and what it offers, especially regarding the cost of living, employment, and schools.
+So, is Severna Park a great place to live?
 Keep reading to learn everything you need to know about moving to Severna Park.

 Cost of Living in Severna Park